NickAMars/SimpleReactApps/flashcard/README.md

    console.log(document.documentElement.clientWidth);
  } -->

-react doesn't support regular media query
+So react has its own media queries so we can hide element with the screen width

  Use for media query with the following library